web-platform-tests/rfcs/rfcs/webtransport_h3_test_server.md

 When the server receives an [extended CONNECT method](https://datatracker.ietf.org/doc/html/draft-ietf-webtrans-http3-01#section-3.2) for WebTransport, it looks up a corresponding handler from the directory specified by a configuration.
 The configuration is passed by `wptserve`.
 If the server finds a corresponding handler the server creates a new WebTransport session with the handler and starts passing events to the handler.

 The server uses `":path"` header field of an extended CONNECT request to look up a handler.
 For example, if `":path"` is `/echo`, the server looks up `echo.webtransport.py` from the handler directory.

+### File name flags

+A new file name flag `.wt` is used to indicate a Python script is a WebTransport handler.

+`.h2` and `.h3` flags indicate that the underlying protocol (HTTP/2 or HTTP/3).

 ### `wptserve` integration